chrisquinnr/Mettract/README.md

 ### Tesseract

-The software powering the OCR is called Tesseract and is available here: https://github.com/tesseract-ocr
+The software powering the OCR is called Tesseract and is available here: https://github.com/tesseract-ocr.
+Follow the instructions for installing Tesseract on your machine here: https://github.com/tesseract-ocr/tesseract/wiki

 We'll be using a node package to access the functionality provided by Tesseract through our meteor app, which you can grab here: https://github.com/desmondmorris/node-tesseract

+You can install this package using `npm install node-tesseract`